actionjack/so-you-want-to-onboard-a-devops-engineer/README.md

 ### Operations

 * Have all relevant accounts setup and ready
+* Simply and reuse as much of your architecture as possible - [“Complexity exacts a staggering tax on your humans.
+Good ops engineers attempts to pay down that tax.” - Charity Majors @mipsytipsy](https://twitter.com/bridgetkromhout/status/647333814411358208)
 * Hove your work structured so people can see what needs to be done i.e. Kanban board backlog or todo lists
 * Provide information regarding the applications that are maintained by the team and how to do the operations for those applications
 * Make it difficult to make mistakes e.g